 Innovation has become key to staying competitive.
-To enable innovation, Fls need tools that can help them adapt their offerings efficiently and at speed.
-A fintech enablement platform is not an alternative to broader core modernization initiatives.
-Rather, it creates an environment where Fls can use composable architecture to innovate and develop new customer journeys independently.
+To enable innovation, FIs need tools to help them adapt their offerings efficiently and quickly.
+A next generation financial product management platform is not an alternative to broader core modernization initiatives.
+Rather, it creates an environment where FIs can use composable architecture to innovate and develop new customer journeys independently.

 Strategies such as greenfield parallel deployments that do not leverage the existing technology infrastructure operated by FIs can be hugely wasteful exercises over time.
-In those circumstances, process duplication and repetition risks result in a messy situation with poor customer outcomes and an expensive modernization journey.
-By using a fintech enablement platform, Fls can leverage the technology they already have and add on capabilities in a lighter and more flexible way.
+In those circumstances, process duplication and repetition risks, resulting in a messy situation with poor customer outcomes and an expensive modernization journey.
+By using a fintech enablement platform, FIs can leverage the technology they already have and add capabilities in a lighter and more flexible way.